 Hanshaw says she didn't experience too many of the life-altering side effects that other cancer patients might experience from chemotherapy or radiation, but she did have dry lips.
 Friends would send her lotions or lip balms from Lindi Skin, which has a line of products specifically for people going through chemotherapy and another for people going through radiation treatment.
 "I didn't even know about these products pre-cancer, but my friends would research and send me care packages," she says.
 The products are made antimicrobial and antifungal ingredients to help protect the skin while still being gentle enough for sensitive skin irritated by treatment.

 "I take so many pills, and staying hydrated is recommended for many cancer patients' overall health while going through treatment," says Scheinkman.
 "I love S'well water bottles; they are really cute, easy to drink out of, keep water cold all day, and don't spill in my purse!"
 For every one of these limited-edition designs, $19 will go to the Breast Cancer Research Foundation.

 A comfy beanie

 "You wouldn't believe how cold your head gets without hair on it!"
 Hanshaw says.
-Not every breast cancer patient will lose her hair, but anyone would appreciate a cozy knit hat like this cashmere beanie, available in two flattering colors.
+Not every breast cancer patient will lose her hair, but anyone would appreciate a cozy knit hat—especially in the winter months.